ringmesh/web/docs/try/tutorials/geomodel/geomodel-basics.md

 ## Basic functionalities on GeoModel
 The most efficient way to build a GeoModel is to import its geometry and topology from a geomodeler.
-This tutorial present a simple code to load manipulate and export `GeoModel`.
+This tutorial presents a simple code to load manipulate and export `GeoModel`.

 ### GeoModel I/O

 GeoModel stores the geometry and the topology of a geological model.
-It can be imported from boundary representation or volumetric representation file format.
+It can be imported from boundary representation or volumetric representation file.
 RINGMesh uses an extensible design to handle various file formats.
 The file extention is the key for selecting the suitable loader/saver.
 The Input/Output file formats currently supported by RINGMesh are listed [here](/features/file_formats).